thirumurthis/Learnings/K8s/kustomize_notes.md

 ## Managing Kubernetes manifest using Kustomize

+**Pre-requisites:**

+ - Basic understanding of Kubernetes and how resources are deployed using yaml
+- Kustomize CLI installed in the machine.
+To install refer the [documentation](https://kubectl.docs.kubernetes.io/installation/kustomize/) for more details

 ### What is Kustomize?

-  - Kustomize is template-free way to customize application configuration.
+  - Kustomize provides a solution for customizing Kubernetes resource configuration free from templates and DSLs.
 Refer [kustomize.io](https://kustomize.io/)
+ - Kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+  - `kubectl` client already supports kustomize
-  - Kustomize is built into `kubectl` and when the Kustomize configuration can be directly applied to the Kubernetes cluster directly using `kubectl apply -k <directory\to\kustomization.yaml>`
+  - Kustomize configuration can applied directly to Kubernetes cluster using `kubectl apply -k <directory\to\kustomization.yaml>`

-#### High level overview
+### High level overview

-  - In enterprise project to deploy application the resources will be defined in lots of Yaml manifest file.
-In case if we need to apply environment (dev,test,production) specify changes to those manifest we can use `helm`.
-When using `helm` the manifest are deinfed using templates, to generate the manifest we use helm command.
+  - In enterprise project to deploy the application into Kubernetes cluster the resources will be defined in many of YAML manifest file.
+If there are lots of manifest file and in case we need to apply different configuration for each environment like dev, test or production we can use `helm` in order to render and deploy the manifest we need `helm` command.
+Kustomize can helps in managing the environment specific configuration in a manageable way.

-  - With Kustomize we not need to template the manifest, the environment specific configuration can be applied using erither the `kubectl` command or we can use the `ksutomize` cli to render the manifest.
-In this case we have a base manifest whcih nver changes, any envrionment specific changes will be manages in specific directories.
+  - With Kustomize we not need to template the manifest, the environment specific configuration can be applied to cluster directly using the `kubectl` command.
+The manifest can also be rendered using `kustomize` cli.

+- With the kustomize structure the base or raw manifest will never change.

 #### How kustomize works?

-  - Say, we have a manifest for our application in a directory named `base`, we require an  `kustomization.yaml`file which configures the path thes manifest under the same directory
+  - Say, we have a manifest for our application in a directory named `base`, kustomize uses `kustomization.yaml` file that configures the path these manifest under the same directory using `resources` tag

 > **Info:-**
-> The `resource` tag is used to specify the path of the application manifest yaml this tag is identified by Kustomize CLI
+> The `resources` tag is used to specify the path of the application manifest yaml this tag is identified by kustomize framework
 >

-  - In order to configure the envronment specific configuration we need to create a `overlay` folder, which contains environemnt name, with reference to the image above have created `dev` and `test` environment folders.
+  - In order to configure the environment specific configuration `overlay` folder is created, which contains folders specific to environment.
+With reference to the image below, we use `dev` and `test` folders refers the environment.

 > **Info:-**
-> Per Kustomize documentation i have used `overlay` folder which is best practice this folder can have different name as well.
+> Per Kustomize documentation example have used the folder name as `overlay`, this folder name can be different.
 >

-  - `overlay\dev` folder contains `kustomization.yaml` file which defines the path to the base folder, and dev environment specific changes.
-In this case adding a namePrefix and updating replica
+  - `overlay\dev` folder contains `kustomization.yaml` file which defines the path to the base folder (in `resources` tag), and dev environment specific changes.
+For dev the configuration adds "-dev" to the name using `nameSuffix` and also updates the deployment replicas which is defined inline in the `kustomization.yaml`

-  - `overlay\test` folder contains `kustomization.yaml` file which defines the path to the base folder, and refence to patch file that has definition to replace the replica and an inline patch to update image tags.
+  - `overlay\test` folder contains `kustomization.yaml` file which defines the path to the base folder (in `resources` tag), and path of the patch file using `patches` tag.
+The `deployment_patch.yaml` use patch transform to update the replicas of the deployment.
+There are other options to update the configuration of resources, using inline patch configuration where the deployment image tag and the secret properties are updated.

-  - When running the kustomize CLI command to render the environment specific manifest, the Kustomize will use the `kustomization.yaml` under specific environment to identify the base manifest configuration (kustomization.yaml under the base defines which resources to use, using the `resources` tag)
+  - In order to render the environment specific manifest we can use the kustomize CLI command `kustomzie build /environment/directory/of/kustomization.yaml` or use ` kubectl apply -k /directory/of/kustomization.yaml`.In both case the command takes in the environment specific folder where the `kustomization.yaml` exists.

+- The framework will use the `kustomize.yaml` configuration to identify the base manifest.

-#### Kustomization manifest folder structure and dev environment depiction
+#### Project folder structure for dev environment manifest generation

 ![image](https://user-images.githubusercontent.com/6425536/204075864-fddca82d-d08e-4400-adf9-4ddaa252f81d.png)

 #### Test environment specific configuration

  - With reference to the dev, the base folder is same for the test as well.
 ![image](https://user-images.githubusercontent.com/6425536/204076298-992b39cb-ff10-4a5f-85dd-1d73831c4715.png)

+### Code sample

+- Below are the YAML file used for this demonstration

-#### `base/deployment.yaml`
+- `base/deployment.yaml`

 ```yaml
 apiVersion: apps/v1
 kind: Deployment